fobo66/fobo66.github.io/_posts/2020-09-04-opengl-graphics-guide.md

 ## AGSL

 With the introduction of the Jetpack Compose, it became tedious to use GLES shaders on Android, because GLES requires `SurfaceView` to be around.
+You can have interop between regular XML views and Compose, but in case of the `SurfaceView` it can be tricky to make it work, and you might not be able to use Preview.

 ## Next steps